animesh303/agentic-cicd/docs/E2E_TESTING_GUIDE.md

 - **jq** - JSON processor (recommended)
 - **Bash** - Version 4.0 or later

+**Important Note on Bedrock Agent Testing:**
+The AWS CLI may not support the `invoke-agent` command even in the latest versions.
+This is a known limitation of the AWS CLI.
+The test script will automatically detect this and skip the direct agent test. **This is expected behavior** - agents are still fully tested via the orchestrator workflow, which uses the boto3 Python SDK that has complete support for invoking Bedrock agents.
+The orchestrator test is the primary validation method and will test all agents end-to-end.

 ### Required Access

 - AWS account with appropriate permissions